Directed Graphs from Exact Covering Systems: Single-component ECSDs and non-standard digital representations

 Each cyclic vertex $m$ must have itself as a $k$-descendant for some $k \in \N$.
-However, if $m > 0$, all of its successors $3m, 3m+1, 3m-1$ are greater than $m$, so none of its descendants will be $m$.
+However, if $m > 0$, its three successors $3m$, $3m+1$, and $3m-1$ are all greater than $m$, so none of its descendants will be $m$.
 Similarly, if $m < 0$, all of its descendants are less than $m$.
 Thus, 0 is the only cyclic vertex of $G(3n, 3n-1, 3n+1)$.
 By Theorem \ref{integerrepresentation}, each representation is unique up to leading zeroes. \end{proof}

-We can extend this theorem to the general case for base $d$ as follows:
+We can extend this proof to the general case for a consecutive digit set including digits $-1$, 0, and 1 for base $d \geq 3$: